Towards Predicting Fine Finger Motions from Ultrasound Images via Kinematic Representation: EXPERIMENTS

-\textbf{How accurate are the estimated configurations?} We evaluated the error values (in radians) of our \CBMF{} model for each of the individual $17$ joints in a configuration (see Fig.~\ref{fig:conf_map}).
-Results, depicted in Fig.~\ref{fig:joints}, demonstrate that the more the task requires longer movements, the higher the error margin, especially for the more dominant joints, such as fingers $F^2$ and $F^3$.
-Interestingly, the DOFs that are more dominant near the wrist ($J^1_1, J^w_r, J^w_p, J^w_y$), achieve a smaller error on average, which might relate to the high region captured by the relative muscles in the US images.
+\textbf{How accurate are the estimated configurations?} We evaluated the error values (in radians) of our \CBMF{} model for each of the individual $17$ joints in a configuration (see Fig.~\ref{fig:conf_def}).
+Results, depicted in Fig.~\ref{fig:joints}, demonstrate that the more the task requires longer movements, the higher the average error, especially for the more dominant joints, such as fingers~$F^2$ and $F^3$.
+Interestingly, the DOFs that are more dominant near the wrist ($J^1_1, J^w_r, J^w_p, J^w_y$), achieve a smaller error on average, which might relate to the large region captured by the relative muscles in the US images.

-\section{Discussion and Future Work}
+\section{DISCUSSION AND FUTURE WORK}

-In this paper, we explored the task of predicting and differentiating between fine finger motions by only having access to a stream of US images of the lower-arm muscles.
-We show that incorporating temporal coherence and a kinematic representation of the hand into data-driven methods are essential for solving tasks that require an understanding of continuous gentle motions of muscles.

-We believe that the inference capabilities we present which allow us to precisely mimic human hand motions pave the way towards enabling fully-operational prostheses for those in need.
-We now continue to present directions that can be used to reach our ultimate goal.
+In this paper, we explored the task of predicting and differentiating between fine finger motions by only having access to a stream of lower-arm US images.
+We show that incorporating temporal coherence and a kinematic hand representation in data-driven methods is essential for solving such tasks.
+We believe that the inference capabilities we present will pave the way towards enabling fully-operational prostheses for those in need.
+Importantly, generalization for unseen subjects was not dealt with in this paper, as it requires holding prior knowledge regarding the muscles' structure.